 Renewed three-year terms, until 2022, were approved by governing bodies for Anne Veronique Schlaepfer, a partner at White and Case law firm, Philippe Varin, Chair of Orana, and for Kok Seng Vong, Vice-President of the Macau Chamber of Commerce.

 The three new members joining the ICC Executive Board are:

 Candace Johnson is a global infrastructure, network and innovation expert and entrepreneur, currently serving as Vice-Chair of NorthStar Earth and Space, the world’s first private satellite constellation dedicated to addressing challenges of space debris and climate change.
 Among many other roles and achievements, Ms Johnson is Chair of the Advisory Board of Seraphim SpaceCapital, the world’s largest venture capital fund dedicated to space and space-related ventures.

-Nayla Comair-Obeid is the founding partner of Obeid Law Firm, heading the firm’s dispute resolution practice.
-Ms Comair-Obeid is a Professor of private law and international commercial arbitration at the Lebanese University – Faculty of Law with areas of expertise ranging from international business law and Islamic and Middle Eastern legislation to civil litigation, and corporate and financial disputes.
+Nayla Comair-Obeid is the founding partner of Obeid and Partners Law Firm, heading the firm’s dispute resolution practice.
+Ms Comair-Obeid has taught as Professor of International Commercial Arbitration at the Lebanese University – Faculty of Law with areas of expertise ranging from international business law and Islamic and Middle Eastern legislation to civil litigation, and corporate and financial disputes.

 A former Chair of ICC Sweden Mr Cappelen has been a pioneer on sustainability issues in the Swedish industry and has extensive corporate experience as Chairman and as a board member.
 He is a major owner in the private investment company, Eterna, as well as of a bathroom retailer.
 In 2004, Mr Cappelen was awarded the “Årets Ledare”, a prize awarded by the magazine Affärsvärlden to the most prominent leader in business, institutions and authorities.